byShukrullo/Data-prepocessing-Major-tasks-example/README.md

 ---

 ## 🧠 Purpose
-Preprocessing health data is crucial for improving model performance, ensuring accuracy, and enabling proper analytics.
+Preprocessing data is crucial for improving model performance, ensuring accuracy, and enabling proper analytics.

----

-## 🔗 License
-This project is licensed under the MIT License.

 ---